The entire writing process is fraught with perils. Many writers would argue that the hardest part of writing is beginning.

 -Q and C

-We also need to give a big thank you to xanderthegreatest and his girlfriend for their advisory role in the creation of this post.
+We also need to give a big thank you to xanderthegreatest and his friend Taylor for their advisory role in the creation of this post.
 We couldn’t have done it without them.
 Thank you!

 nothing-can-be-gained asked: Where does the line between purple prose and vivid description lie?
 How can I tell if something I’ve written is purple prose-like?

 You know when you read a book a get to a passage or a line and say, “Great Scott, the things I would do to be able to write sentences like that.”
 Often, in trying to write a sentence like that, you end up with a writer’s disease called purple prose.

 Purple Prose: Writing so extravagant or orate that it breaks the flow of the narrative and draws attention to itself.

 The Elements of Style calls this writing that is “hard to digest, generally unwholesome, and sometimes nauseating.”
 There’s no solid example of purple prose since the definition is subjective, but it is something you definitely don’t want.
 Below is one example of the evolution from concise language to purple prose:

 Hopefully no one is shooting for the last example.
 The problem, of course, is differentiating between that writing which invites disgust and vivid, beautiful writing.
 There is nothing wrong with description; however, learning what needs to be described and when to describe it is vital, and that kind of experience takes time hone.